 The presence of a bass-side sound port affects the sound both for the player and the audience.
 For the player, the guitar becomes much louder, larger and more brilliant.
 For the audience, a boost in higher overtones increases width, resonance and power.

-Rzepka guitars come standard with high end Gotoh Premium tuners featuring ebony grips, matte brass plates, and black rollers.
-These tuners also feature roller bushings, ensuring perfectly smooth, squeak-less tuning action.
-For customers wishing to upgrade to a custom tuner, I also offer machines by Klaus Scheller and Rodgers.
-These tuners are hand made and offer a wide range of plate designs and other stylistic choices.
+Rzepka guitars come standard with custom Gotoh Premium tuners featuring ebony knobs, matte brass plates, and black rollers.
+These tuners also feature roller bushings, ensuring perfectly smooth tuning action.
+For customers wishing to upgrade to a custom tuner, I also offer machines by Scheller, Rodgers, and Alessi.
+These tuners are all hand made and offer a wide range of plate designs and other stylistic choices.

 Rodgers Tuner with Sterling Sliver Plate & Ebony Grips on a 2016 Rzepka

 Rzepka guitars ship in a Humicase Protege case, a solid and attractive ply-constructed case offering good day-to-day protection in black exterior/dark blue interior.
-For players interested in a higher-end case suitable for airline baggage check or a lighter weight case I am happy to pair your guitar with a custom case from Humicase, Visesnut, Hoffee, Accord, Karura or Bam at an additional cost.
+For players interested in a higher-end case suitable for airline baggage check or a lighter weight case, I offer upgrades in ploycarbonate and carbon fiber made by Visesnut and Crossrock.
+If you prefer a specific case not listed here, I can always accommodate you.
 Please contact me for details.